Spotted Danio - Danio nigrofasciatus

 Aquarium Category: Community Fish

 Spotted Danios are peaceful shoaling fish.
-Suitable tank mates include small rasboras, White Cloud Mountain Minnows in compatible temperatures, peaceful tetras, small barbs, small Cory-type catfish, Otocinclus, small loaches and other calm community fish of similar size.
+Suitable tank mates include small rasboras, peaceful tetras, White Cloud Mountain Minnows in compatible temperatures, small barbs, Cory-type catfish, Otocinclus, small loaches, hillstream species in suitable setups and other calm community fish of similar size.

-Avoid large predators, aggressive cichlids, fin-nippers, very slow long-finned fish and highly competitive feeders that may outcompete them.
-Keep in a group of at least 6, with 8–10 or more preferred.
-Larger groups improve confidence, reduce stress and encourage more natural swimming behaviour.
+Avoid large predators, aggressive cichlids, severe fin-nippers, very slow long-finned fish and highly competitive feeders that may prevent them feeding properly.
+They should not be kept singly or in pairs, as group life is important for confidence and natural behaviour.

 Feeding:

-Spotted Danios are easy-feeding omnivores.
+Spotted Danios are easy-feeding omnivores with a preference for small foods.
 Offer quality fine flakes, micro pellets and small granules as the staple diet.
-Supplement with small frozen or live foods such as daphnia, cyclops, brineshrimp, mosquito larvae and finely chopped bloodworm.
-Because they are small and active, feed suitably sized foods that remain available in the upper and middle water layers.
+Supplement with frozen or live foods such as daphnia, cyclops, brineshrimp, mosquito larvae and finely chopped bloodworm.

 Behaviour in the Aquarium: